 Primary data collection is the act of gathering raw data collected for a specific research.
 Primary data collection methods can be further divided into two:

 1. Qualitative Research Method

-Qualitative research method basically depends on the non – calculable elements like the emotions, opinions and feelings.
+The qualitative research method basically depends on the non – calculable elements like the emotions, opinions and feelings.
 This method does not involve any numbers or calculations whatsoever.
 A fine example of a qualitative data collection method would be open-ended feedback like a survey form you send out to customers.

 2. Quantitative Method

-As opposed to qualitative methods of data collection, quantitative method depends on numbers and mathematical calculations to arrive at a conclusion.
+As opposed to qualitative methods of data collection, quantitative method depends on numbers and mathematical calculations to help you arrive at a conclusion.
 Any close-ended question that demands calculated answers, like the ones involving mean, median, mode etc. A classic example of this type of data collection is polls.
 You're mainly interested in the numbers they produce to reach your conclusions/decisions.